 This project focuses on strengthening the capacity of health care providers working in the public health system in the coastal areas of Badin and Thatta in Sindh, so that they are able to deliver effective comprehensive SRHR services to clients.

-Many women in rural Sindh are in need of adequate SRHR services, but are unable to seek medical help due to inaccessible healthcare facilities or due to cultural and societal norms that prevent a woman from doing so.
-These women are often left untreated or are forced to seek help from untrained and unskilled providers.
-The use of unsafe equipments and lack of follow up ultimately leads to complications and death of the client.
-The aim of this project is to reduce the stigma and discrimination associated with SRHR services among HCPs so that clients are able to avail family planning services and post-abortion care.
+Women in rural Sindh are in need of adequate SRHR services, but are often unable to seek medical help due to inaccessible healthcare facilities or restrictive societal norms.
+They are often left untreated or are forced to seek help from untrained and unskilled providers.
+The use of unsafe equipment and absence of followup visits ultimately leads to complications and death.
+This project aims to reduce the stigma associated with SRHR services among health workers so that clients are able to avail family planning services and post-abortion care.